 Comments: I want this couple to begin to think about and reflect upon what might be typical patterns between them.
 For example, does Rob typically not assert his own agenda in approaching Sharon?
 Is he beginning to show a pattern of shifting the focus of conversation from himself to her?
 Is he possibly not saying a feeling he is having at the moment?
 Does he feel more comfortable taking a more intellectual approach?
 These are some of my first thoughts when hearing what he says, and how he is saying it.)

 Therapist (To Rob): How typical or not is it for you to not assert your own agenda with Sharon?

 Rob: I don’t know.
 I never gave it much thought.

 Sharon: He usually waits for me to take the lead in a conversation about our relationship.

-(Comment: Now they are beginning to look more closely on how they usually interact with one another.)
+Comment: Now Sharon is beginning to look more closely at how they usually interact with one another.

 Sharon: I have something I’d like to bring up for discussion.
 (She then turns to Rob.)
 You never spend time with me when you come home from work.

 Therapist: Let’s pause here to reflect on a couple of things.
 First, I think it is a plus that you have asserted what you would like to talk about.
 However, I suggest that before you start talking about a subject, you first get Rob’s agreement to talk about it.